brimdata/zed/docs/lake/README.md

 to a technical user.

-While this design document is independent of any particular implementation, we will illustrate the design concepts here with examples of `zed lake` commands.
+While this design document is independent of any particular implementation, we will illustrate the design concepts here with examples of `zed` commands.
 Where the example commands shown are known to not yet be fully implemented in the current Zed code, links are provided to open GitHub Issues.
 Note that while this CLI-first approach provides an ergonomic way to experiment with